Stagg Debate Tournament

 I also care about civility.
 That really hasn't been a big issue lately (which is amazing) but just keep that in mind too.

-If a resolution should be affirmed or negated, an effective debater should be able to persuasively explain why to a jury, a legislative body, a board of directors, or to colleagues at a professional conference.
-If the way that you debate would seem out of place in those contexts, then you may not succeed with me as a judge.
-If your argument depends on someone being familiar with flows, spreading, dropping contentions, frameworks, cards, counterplans, voters or other weird jargon that is not used in normal or professional conversations, then you may not succeed with me as a judge.
+If a resolution should be affirmed or negated, an effective debater should be able to persuasively explain why in any professional setting.
+The way you debate should be a style used in a courtroom, a legislature, a board room, or a conference.
+I am not a fan of debate "jargon" (i.e., flows, spreading, dropping contentions, frameworks, cards, counterplans, voters, etc.) that is not used in normal professional conversations.
 You can use those concepts but do so in a way that would make sense in a normal conversation.
-Lastly, the pace at which you speak and the style in which you speak should also be a pace and style that would make sense in normal conversational contexts.
+The pace at which you speak and the style in which you speak should also be a pace and style that would make sense in normal conversational contexts.

-Here's the bottom line: Make strong arguments, offer relevant rebuttals and do so in a manner that is persuasive and respectful to your opponent.
+In terms of substance, make strong arguments, offer relevant rebuttals and do so in a manner that is persuasive and respectful to your opponent.
 This is "values" debate so let's discuss values - what they are, why they're important, and why your position enhances them.
 Don't "lose the forest for the trees" -- i.e., get so caught up in various details and technicalities that you neglect the essence of whether a resolution should be affirmed or negated.
 Do not expect me to keep a "scorecard" or "check boxes."
-Convince me that youe position is superior to the position of your opponent.
+Convince me that your position is superior to the position of your opponent.

 Hi, my name is Mahi!
 I am a varsity debater from Barrington High School.
 Here are my paradigms: